palewire/first-news-app/docs/index.rst

     $ cd repo

 Visit `GitHub <http://www.github.com>`_ and create a new public repository named ``first-news-app``.
 Don't check "Initialize with README."
 You want to start with a blank repository.

-Then connect your local directory to it with the following.
+Then connect your local directory to GitHub with the following command.

 .. code-block:: bash

     $ git remote add origin https://github.com/<yourusername>/first-news-app.git

 Create your first file, a blank ``README`` with a `Markdown <https://en.wikipedia.org/wiki/Markdown>`_ file extension since that's `the preferred format of GitHub <https://help.github.com/articles/github-flavored-markdown>`_.

 .. code-block:: bash